BiomedicalMachineLearning/Spacell/README.md

 ## Citing Spacell
 If you find Spacell useful in your research, please consider citing:

-<a href=" ">Xiao Tan, Andrew T Su, Tran M, Quan Nguyen (2019).
+<a href=" ">Xiao Tan, Andrew T Su, Minh Tran, Quan Nguyen (2019).
 SpaCell: integrating tissue morphology and spatial gene expression to predict disease cells.</a> (Manuscript is currently under-review)

 ## The team
-The software is under active development by the Biomedical Machine Learning group at Institute for Molecular Biology (IMB, University of Queensland).
+The software is under active development by the Biomedical Machine Learning Lab at the Institute for Molecular Bioscience (IMB, University of Queensland).

-Please contact Dr Quan Nguyen (quan.nguyen@uq.edu.au), Andrew Su (a.su@uq.edu.au), and Xiao Tan (xiao.tan@uq.edu.au) for issues, suggestion, and collaboration.
+Please contact Dr Quan Nguyen (quan.nguyen@uq.edu.au), Andrew Su (a.su@uq.edu.au), and Xiao Tan (xiao.tan@uq.edu.au) for issues, suggestions, and we very welcome collaboration opportunities.